jboduwaye-tech/Performance-Data-Analytics/README.md

-# Trading Performance Analysis Dashboard
+# Performance Data Analysis Dashboard

 I analyzed a small set of trades to answer a bigger question: what actually drives profitability—win rate, timing, or behavior?